|

 To reduce the pressure you can pad the ropes with foam rubber, sweat bands

 or towels.
 With bondage while standing up, particularly when the arms are outstretched, or supension bondage with the head upwards, there can be circulation problems.
 Especially people with low blood pressure or tall people tend to have such problems.
 Therefore you have to take care that the tied up person can't collapse uncontrolled.
 If you know about existing circulation problems you should rather tie your partner up sitting or lying down.
 Indications for such problems are: Paleness, cold sweat everywhere, flat, barely perceptible breathing, reduced responsiveness (that's the reason why maybe the necessary negative feedback is missing).
 What you have to do is the same as with SCV reflex; see above - free your partner, put his/her legs up; maybe the stable lateral position.
-Circulatory problems
+Circulatory problems may - intentionally or unintentionally - occur in

-congestion of blood in the vessels may sometimes be quite exciting - for
+tied limbs, too.
+A shortterm congestion of blood in the vessels may sometimes

-example in the penis -, but this can lead to problems rather quickly.
+be quite exciting - for example in the penis -, but this can lead to problems

-the skin, cool skin, a numb feeling, the feeling of pins and needles or
+discolouration of the skin, cool skin, a numb feeling, the feeling of

-prickling.
-Measures: Immediate untying of the rope, a soft massage of
+pins and needles or prickling.
+Measures: Immediate untying of the rope,

-the limb.
-If varicose veins develop a visit to the doctor.
 Some men like it, many women hate it: The ligature of the breasts.
 The more or less tight wrapping of the breasts with rope or elastic band sensitizes the skin of the breasts and especially the nipples.
 At the same time the pressure to the glands can be extremely painful, and the consequences like absolutely unerotic and distressing irritations of the glands can be immensely protracted.
 Some women do have an aesthetical problem with tied up breasts; especially when they begin to go blue because of the congestion.
 A good active should show consideration.
 To tie up someone nakedly in a chilly room is not the way.
 Especially with women this may lead not only to a bad cold but to a cystitis as well or even worse.
 Because a bondage session is often very exciting some victims loose the feeling for the temperature and don't notice when they are freezing.
 So it's the responsibility of the active part to take care of adequate heating and check whether the victim is all right in that department, too.
 Even when for the eye it's not the most pleasant of sights sometimes it's quite useful to put on some ski socks.
 To keep the shoes on can prevent cystitis, too.
 Attention: If you use a fan heater you should never put it less than at least one meter away from the tied up person.
 Something that is

 often done because it's so much fun is tying a person up and then fucking